How much? | Handling | Storage guidelines | What is normal? | Is it bad?

 Storage guidelines

 Previously frozen milk may be kept in the refrigerator for up to 24 hours after it has finished thawing.
 Do not refreeze.
-To warm milk
+Now infants can get To warm milk

 The cream will rise to the top of the milk during storage.
 Gently swirl milk (do not shake) to mix before checking temperature and offering to baby.
 If baby does not finish milk at one feeding, it is probably safe to refrigerate and offer within 1-2 hours before it is discarded. |